 Q: Can I get a DVD or CD of Conference content?

 A: NCVLI does not provide CD or DVD of Conference materials.
 We do, however, provide attendees access to a password-protected website on which all Conference materials (e.g. PowerPoints, cases, pleadings) are uploaded and can be viewed and downloaded for personal use after Conference.

 Q: Can I register for just one day of Conference?

 A: Yes, single day rates are available.
-Please see the Conference program and registration & tuition page for further information.
+Please visit the registration and tuition page for more details.

 Q: I registered for Conference but am only able to attend one day or cannot attend the event at all, can I transfer my registration to someone else?